-Parallel wiring is used in homes because of the reliable self-containment of each outlet or light fixture.
-It is more practical to install circuit interrupters (outlets) that allow current to flow past them even if they fail than to have the whole circuit interrupted by one bad outlet.
+Wiring outlets has to be done in parallel, since that way, should one outlet fail or a bulb inserted in one light fixture burn out, the rest of the fixtures and appliances hooked up to that same line will keep working.
+Parallel wiring is used in homes because of the reliable self-containment of each outlet or light fixture that allows current to flow past them even if they fail than to have the whole circuit interrupted by one bad outlet.

 Parallel Wiring of Outlets